 Encouraging National Efforts to Fix the Economy

-The anemic economy is a direct result of outsourcing (moving jobs overseas), continuing trade deficits, (importing more products than we are exporting), unfair trade practices, currency manipulation by foreign governments and an energy policy dependent on fossil fuels and imported oil.
-This past winter, I worked with a bipartisan group of local businessmen, the Coalition for a Prosperous America, to encourage congressional leaders to address these issues.
+The anemic economy is a direct result of outsourcing (moving jobs overseas), continuing trade deficits (importing more products than we are exporting), unfair trade practices, currency manipulation by foreign governments and an energy policy dependent on fossil fuels and imported oil.
+In 2010, I worked with a bipartisan group of local businessmen, the Coalition for a Prosperous America, to encourage congressional leaders to address these issues.
 With near unanimous approval, the State Legislature adopted our resolution, HR10-1013, which calls for federal policies that reduce the trade deficit and remedy unfair trade practices.
-I will continue my bipartisan efforts in the legislature to create a future of prosperity and opportunity in Colorado for our children and grandchildren.
+I will continue my bipartisan efforts in the legislature to create a future of prosperity and opportunity in Colorado for our children and grandchildren